 These are very different parks.
 Universal Studios Hollywood has stayed true to its movie set origin – it still has the iconic tram ride, letting you see where a lot of movies have been filmed.
 The park has expanded to have several rides as well as themed areas for Harry Potter and the Simpsons, but it’s not a vacation destination.
 Rather, it’s a great place to spend a day when you’re in LA.

 Our kids love Harry Potter.
-Orlando’s Wizarding World of Harry Potter is essentially twice as large as Universal Hollywood’s.
+Orlando’s Wizarding World of Harry Potter is essentially twice as large as the one at Universal Studios Hollywood.
 The village of Hogsmeade and Hogwarts Castle are similar at both parks, but Universal Orlando also has Diagon Alley (our favorite area) as well as the Hogwarts Express train that goes between the parks.

 Where to Stay at Universal Orlando

-I mentioned above that there are five onsite hotels.
+I mentioned above that there are eight onsite hotels.
 These are (listed in order of Budget to Luxury):

 - Cabana Bay Beach Resort